Nuatu/lucky_check/README.md

 #####ACCEPTS:

--a string of numbers, which can be of any length as long as the lenght is even
+* a string of numbers, which can be of any length as long as the lenght is even

-ie: string of 4 numbers, string of 6 numbers, string of 8 numbers, etc..
+	* _ie:_ string of 4 numbers, string of 6 numbers, string of 8 numbers, etc..

 #####RETURNS:

--true if the left half IS equal to right half
+* true if the left half IS equal to right half
--false if the left half is NOT equal to the right half
+* false if the left half is NOT equal to the right half